Thomas-Redding/Sprout/Materials/API.md

   sendMessage(str message) # (async)

   # Callbacks
-  function onMessage(str message) # The string comes from the JavaScript method spr.send(). function didBecomeMain()        # Called when the window becomes "main" status. function didResignMain()        # Called when the window resigns "main" status.
+  function onLoad()               # Called when the webpage loads. function onMessage(str message) # The string comes from the JavaScript method spr.send(). function didBecomeMain()        # Called when the window becomes "main" status. function didResignMain()        # Called when the window resigns "main" status.